 Key Benefits And Uses

-• Access To Confidential Information: Permits representatives to access personal or business tax records necessary for resolving specific matters.
+Access To Confidential Information: Gives the representatives an opportunity to retrieve individual or business tax records which are necessary for resolving specific issues.

-• Defined Scope Of Authority: Limits actions to specified tax periods and types, ensuring representatives act only within the authorized parameters.
+Defined Scope Of Authority: Is actually actions that are only confined to some certain time and type of taxes, thus the representatives can act only within the authorized parameters.

-• Legal And Tax Professionals: Attorneys, CPAs, or enrolled agents requiring authorization to represent clients before the IRS.
+Legal And Tax Professionals: These are actually attorneys, CPAs, or enrolled agents who need to have their clients represented by them before the IRS.

 How To Fill Out POA Form 2848